-There are close to 180 sonnet forms, of which about 75 are pseudo forms, for example, Terza Rima sonnet, haiku sonnet, etc. Of the remaining ‘true sonnets’ all have specific designs and are identified by their distinctive names, for example, Saraband sonnet, American Forte, Lannet, etc. © Suzette sonnet 2021 (Suznet for short) is as unique as this last-mentioned category of sonnets.
+There are close to 180 sonnet forms, of which about 75 are pseudo forms, for example, Terza Rima sonnet, haiku sonnet, etc. Of the remaining ‘true sonnets’ all have specific designs and are identified by their distinctive names, for example, Saraband sonnet (see my poem OUT OF THE DARKNESS, posted 15 August 2021), American Forte, Lannet, etc. © Suzette sonnet 2021 (Suznet for short) is as unique as this last-mentioned category of sonnets.

 Rhyme scheme: aaa; (b1–b2)(b1–b2); ccc; (d1–d2)(d1–d2); abcd

 - the rhyming couplets are iambic hexameter including an internal rhyme [*/|*/|*/ — */|*/|*/] (alexandrines);